ABISHEK-K-DEV/react-ui-kit/README.md

 🎨 **A lightweight, customizable component library for modern React applications**

 Includes **19 essential UI elements** designed with accessibility and performance in mind.
-Easy to integrate with any React project — fully styleable using CSS or Tailwind.
+Easy to integrate with any React project — fully styleable using CSS or Tailwind. ✨ **Now with enhanced animations, glassmorphism effects, and creative micro-interactions!**

 ## ✨ Features